Security Basics: 101

 What is "Malware"?

 Malware is short for "malicious software" and describes programs designed to disrupt computer operations, gather sensitive information, or gain unauthorized access to a system.
-The impact of malware can range from minor system performance issues to deletion of data or even full, remote control access by an attacker.
+The impact of malware can range from minor system performance issues to deletion or encryption of data to full, remote control access by an attacker.

 Anti-malware